hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ## Summary

-This proposal is for the integration of a threshold signature scheme into the consensus nodes to allow them to create a private/public key pair for the ledger that can be used to sign blocks and construct block proofs.
+This proposal is for the integration of a threshold signature scheme into the consensus nodes to create a private/public key pair for the ledger that can be used to sign blocks.
 The private key must be a secret that no one knows.
 The public key is known by all and functions as the ledger id.
 The consensus nodes must be able to aggregate their individual signatures on a message into a valid ledger signature that is verifiable by the ledger id.
-Through signing a block with the ledger private key, we can use Merkle Proofs to extend the signature to cover the contents of the block and the state changes processed in that round.
-This forms the basis of Block Proofs and provides a way for external parties to verify that certain facts are true on the ledger at a particular point in time.
-Part of our goal is that users could write EVM smart contracts that can verify the Block Proofs and make decisions based on their claims.
+Part of our goal is that users could write EVM smart contracts that can verify the block signatures.

 | Metadata           | Entities                                   |
 |--------------------|--------------------------------------------|